danylo-senchyshyn/bachelor-thesis/readme.md

 Of course, you can open the project in any _LaTeX_ editor or IDE, e.g. _TeX Studio_.

-## Docker Image

-Instead of local installation, you can use a Docker container as described in the section [Running locally](https://git.kpi.fei.tuke.sk/kpi/latex#running-locally) of Docker image documentation.

 ## Update

 In case the template is updated, just update the `kithesis.cls` file in your project.
 However, always look in the `CHANGELOG.md` file to make sure there was an update.